Activities at Camp

 Games

-At camp we play a variety of whole camp and small group games.
+At camp, we play a variety of whole camp and small group games.
 The games have the goal of HAVING FUN and often support the behavioral goals of camp (social skills, teamwork, and coping skills).
 We play games that are twists on traditional sports, like Alaskan baseball or Golf ball.
-We also play games that present campers with a challenge that can only be solved by working together as a team, like human knot or alligator boards.
+We also play games that present campers with a challenge that can only be solved by working together as a team, like human knots or alligator boards.
 In addition, some other camp favorites include Minute to Win It, Link Tag, and Atom Splitters.

 “The Nature program, the Art, Earth Treks, and swimming are all wonderful, as well as the team building activities.”

-Attaway Parent
+– Attaway Parent

 Scroll to Top